googleads/googleads-dotnet-lib/README.md

  library as a .NET assembly, code examples for using the library, and library documentation.
  If you are interested in just using the library and not in its internals, and you don't use nuget package manager in your development environment, then you should download this distribution.
- There are separate downloads for AdWords, AdxBuyer and DFP APIs.
+ There are separate downloads for AdWords and DFP APIs.

 The contents of this distribution are as follows:
 ```